akaroth/partior/README.md

 After identifying the contract address, run the following command in each terminal:

+<h4>Read contract with get()</h4>

+Using eth.getTransactionReceipt(txHash), where txHash is the hash printed to the terminal after sending the transaction.
+The contract address is found in the result parameter contractAddress.
+It is also printed in the terminal when the private transaction is processed.

 ```
 var address = "// replace with your contract address";
 ```